Jerry Moran: Health care

 Moran opposed the Medicare reform package of 2003, unlike most congressmen from rural districts.
 He also opposed the Affordable Care Act (Obamacare).

 In May 2011, Moran sponsored S. 1058, the Pharmacy Competition and Consumer Choice Act of 2011.
 In the House, he served as co-chair of the House Rural Health Care Coalition and co-founder of the Congressional Community Pharmacy Coalition.

 Moran voted against the July 2017 Senate health care bill.
 He criticized the closed-door process for developing the bill and criticized the legislation for not repealing the entire ACA.

 National security and military

 Congressman Jerry Moran and Chairman of the Joint Chiefs of Staff General Richard Myers at the 60th anniversary of the D-Day invasion in Normandy, France on June 6, 2004.

 Since 2014, Moran has served on the United States Air Force Academy Board of Visitors.

 In the early 2000s, Moran opposed a timetable for military withdrawal from Iraq.

 Since entering Congress, Moran has traveled to Afghanistan, Iraq, and Pakistan to visit deployed American forces and meet with foreign leaders.
-His most recent trip to the region was in August 2017 to the northern regions of Afghanistan.